Articles written by Saratoga Sun Editorial

 Saratoga Sun Editorial|Mar 17, 2022

 If you received your newspaper on a Thursday, there’s no need to worry.
 The mail wasn’t late this week.
 Instead, this week marks the Saratoga Sun’s return to Thursday publication.
 We have switched to a new printer, one in eastern Wyoming, in our continued efforts to provide you with the best product we can each week.
 When we use the term return in regards to Thursday publication, it may be confusing to some of our readers.
 It may seem to some that the Sun has published on Wednesday forever.
-Long-time Saratoga locals, however, can tell...
+Long-time Saratoga locals, however, can tell you d...
 Full story

 • Redistricting has us concerned